varnishcache/varnish-cache/doc/sphinx/phk/lucky.rst

-I don't think it is realistic to roll out any kind of H3 support in the september release, that release will probably only contain a some of the necessary prepatory reorganization, so expect to run production on 6.1 for a while.
+I don't think it is realistic to roll out any kind of H3 support in the september release, that release will probably only contain a some of the necessary prepatory reorganization, so expect to run production on 6.0 LTS for a while.

 ---------------------
 Varnish Moral License